Why don’t some people fight for child custody in some divorce or child custody cases?

 - If you run out of money.
 You can’t fight for custody if you can’t make a good case, and often you cannot make a good case without a good lawyer, and few, if any, good family lawyers are free.
 I’ve seen parents try to fight for custody without being represented by a lawyer.
 Some succeed, but they are the rare exception.
 It’s not fair, but it is reality.
 And custody fights include more than just your lawyer fees.
 Usually there is a “custody evaluator” appointed that one or both parents have to pay for.
 Often a lawyer is appointed to represent the children.
 Psychological evaluations may be ordered as well, and at the parents’ expense.

 - If you’re a man and the other parent is a woman.
 While the bias against fathers is waning (and even rapidly waning) in child custody cases, the prevailing attitude (that few, if any courts are willing to acknowledge) is still that women are better parents than men.
 And let’s be honest: there is a good reason for these beliefs.
 If we took a random sampling of 100 sets of parents and evaluate each one on standards of parental skill and fitness, the mothers would probably score higher than the fathers.
-So many judges just go with their presumptions, without making a serious and impartial examination of the evidence in each particular case.
-In other words, they play the odds.
+Some judges may just go with their presumptions, without making a sufficient and sufficiently impartial examination of the evidence in each particular case.
+In other words, they may play the odds.
 But courts aren’t casinos.
 Presuming men are worse parents than women is no different than presuming women can’t do jobs men traditionally held.
 It’s like presuming the black guy defendant is guilty or presuming the handicapped applicant can’t be a successful student.
 The purpose of going to trial is to try the case.
 If you know in advance that you start at an artificially imposed disadvantage, then you also know the system isn’t interested in making an impartial analysis of the facts particular to your case.
 If a father knows the court isn’t interested in the facts, what good comes from entrusting your fate to the court?

 Utah Family Law, LC | divorceutah.com | 801-466-9277